-The chronicle of Victor was continued by a Visigoth, JOHN OF BICLARUM.
+The chronicle of Victor was continued by a Visigoth, John of Biclarum.
 He too, like Victor, suffered persecution for his religious opinions.
 He had gone to Constantinople in his childhood, learned Latin and Greek, and had been brought up in the Catholic faith.
 At the age of seventeen he returned to Spain, c.
-A.D.
 576, and was banished to Barcino by the Arian king Leovigild on account of his religious opinions.
-Exiled for ten years (till A.D.
-586), he was released by Leovigild's Catholic successor Reccared, and founded the monastery of Biclarum (site unknown).
-Afterwards he became bishop of Gerunda, and there is evidence that he was still alive in A.D.
-610. chronicle differs from most others in that it can be studied by itself without any reference to sources.
+Exiled for ten years (till 586), he was released by Leovigild's Catholic successor Reccared, and founded the monastery of Biclarum (site unknown).
+Afterwards he became bishop of Gerunda, and there is evidence that he was still alive in 610.
+His chronicle differs from most others in that it can be studied by itself without any reference to sources.
 For he derived his knowledge from his own experience and the verbal communications of friends (ex parte quod oculata fide pervidimus et ex parte quæ ex relatu fidelium didicimus).
 He professes to be the continuator of Eusebius, Jerome, Prosper, and Victor.
 At the outset he falls into the mistake which, as we saw, Victor made as to the date of Justinian, and places it in the fifteenth indiction.
 This led to a misdating of the years of Justin II., and he commits other serious chronological blunders.
 Mommsen, Chron.
 Min. ii. p.
-200. His chronicle ends with the year A.D.
-590. It is worthy of note that John always speaks with the highest appreciation of the Gothic king Leovigild, who banished him.
+209. His chronicle ends with the year 590.
+It is worthy of note that John always speaks with the highest appreciation of the Gothic king Leovigild, who banished him.
 [Ed.
 Mommsen, Chron.
 Min. ii. p.
-207 sqq.]
+207 sqg.]

-Fragments of the Chronicle of MAXIMUS of Cæsaraugusta have been preserved in the margin of MSS. of Victor and John of Biclarum, extending over the years A.D.
-450 to 568 (perhaps to 580).
+Fragments of the Chronicle of Maximus of Cæsaraugusta have been preserved in the margin of MSS. of Victor and John of Biclarum, extending over the years 450 to 568 (perhaps to 580).
 Mommsen, Chron.
-Min. ii.
+Min. ii. p.

-p.
 221-3.